Afudu/P13_OpenClassroom/README.md

 The deployment can be created anytime by rerunning the pipeline.

-The OC Lettings's website is deployed to Render with all required improvements, and is available at:
+The OC Lettings's website is deployed to Render with all improvements addressed, and is available at:

 https://python-oc-lettings-latest.onrender.com/